Amazon has become one of the top platforms for ecommerce sellers over the past few years.

 Online businesses with earnings greater than $1,000 should declare their Amazon earnings on their personal tax returns if the business operates through a sole proprietorship or pass-through entity.

 Do Amazon Sellers Need a Sales Tax Permit?

-You will probably need a sales tax permit to sell on Amazon, at least in your home state.
-Fortunately, getting a sales tax permit isn’t a very complicated process.
+You will probably need a sales tax permit to sell on Amazon, at least in your home state, to ensure sales tax compliance.
+Fortunately, getting a permit isn’t a very complicated process.

 To get started, find your state on the State Boards of Equalization.
 Then, complete the process for your state.
 Once you have a sales tax permit in your home state, you should be good to go.
 However, you might need additional sales tax permits if your business has a nexus in another state.
 Make sure you’re always aware of where your business has a physical presence, or you could get hit with an unexpected tax bill.

 Your business probably doesn’t need a permit or business license unless it operates a brick-and-mortar store in a state.
 Most Amazon businesses don’t need to worry about getting a sales tax permit.